tiedl25/fp/readme.md

 ### Model-based Approach
 For comparison and better results two different machine-learning models are used. yolov8s-table-extraction and microsoft table-detection.
 The settings for the microsofts table-detection are slightly altered to recognize more tables with the cost of a little more inacuracy.
 The default threshold value is 0.9, but with that a lot of tables aren't detected.
 With a threshold value of 0.5 a lot more tables are detected but they sometimes have to wide boundaries, especially to the top and bottom.
 However this can be compensated within the table layout detection.
 Overall Microsofts model gives better results.
 Both approaches are implemented within the table detection class and the user can choose what method should be used.
 The image data both models need can also be accessed via pdfplumber.

+Microsofts table detection was trained on the [PubTables dataset](https://www.microsoft.com/en-us/research/publication/pubtables-1m/), that would explain that the table-detection rate isn't so much higher than the custom approach.
+However their also exists a version that is trained on fintabnet, unfortunately the weights aren't published.

 ## 1.2.
 Layout detection
 ### pdfplumber table extraction
 Pdfplumber has it's own method for table extraction, with options to specify explicit lines.
 Unfortunately the lack of information about the tables lead to no results.
 The ruling lines doesn't really help, but the results are better when the bounding box from the first step ist used.
 To detect the layout it uses the distance between words and characters for both column and row detection.
 But even after tweaking the settings a littel more the table extraction isn't very reliable.